Chart Color Schemes

 Brabham - Henley Brook is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Brabham - Henley Brook, as per the latest Census, 97.4% of dwellings were houses, with the remaining 2.6% comprising semi-detached homes, apartments, and other types.
-This compares to Perth metro's figures of 89.1% houses and 10.9% other dwellings.
-Home ownership in Brabham - Henley Brook stood at 10.6%, with mortgaged properties at 76.7% and rented dwellings at 12.7%.
-The median monthly mortgage repayment was $1,950, higher than Perth metro's average of $1,842.
-Weekly rent in Brabham - Henley Brook was recorded at $370, compared to Perth metro's $340.
-Nationally, Brabham - Henley Brook's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+Dwelling structure in Brabham-Henley Brook, as per the latest Census, consisted of 97.4% houses and 2.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 89.1% houses and 10.9% other dwellings.
+Home ownership in Brabham-Henley Brook was at 10.6%, with mortgaged dwellings at 76.7% and rented ones at 12.7%.
+The median monthly mortgage repayment in the area was $1,950, higher than Perth metro's $1,842.
+Median weekly rent in Brabham-Henley Brook was $370, compared to Perth metro's $340.
+Nationally, Brabham-Henley Brook's mortgage repayments were higher at $1,950 vs Australia's average of $1,863, while rents were lower at $370 compared to the national figure of $375.

 Frequently Asked Questions - Housing